 Active and Entertaining Nature Lovers

 Next, it was Alex and his six-year-old son Oliver.
-We met this not so ordinary family at Kamokila Hawaiian Village.
+We met this family at Kamokila Hawaiian Village.
 Looking like any other ordinary guy, Alex happened to be an avid nature and outdoor enthusiast.
 Entertaining his guests by offering them guided canoe rides down the famous Wailua River, he was the heart of the village.

 Permanently residing on this Hawaiian island, by virtue of his surroundings, Alex was a very active and entertaining man.
-Every day from early morning until evening, he spent in nature, giving endless canoe rides.
+Every day from early morning until evening, he spent his time in nature, giving endless canoe rides.

 Definitely, it was not an easy task for a single father and required both strength and endurance.
 But in spite of the physical challenges of the job, it was obvious that Alex loved it.
 Like the majority of the natives of Kauai, he loved staying active and spending time outside.
 That was not just a part of his job.
-More importantly, it was part of his life and daily routine.
+It was part of his life and daily routine.

 The same qualities, interest and respect for the outdoors and nature, Alex had instilled in his son who was his frequent canoe companion.
 Together the father and son entertained their guests beyond any expectations.
 While Alex provided detailed information about the island, Oliver couldn’t stop adding “savory details” omitted by his farther.

 For example, the smart boy warned every canoe guest about a ten-tooth crocodile who lived in the river and found any hands dipped in the water very delicious.
 Never mind that nobody on Kauai, including his own farther, saw, heard, or known anything about the crocodiles in the Wailua River.